Blake-Larson/counting-cows/README.md

 # Counting Cows
 In June of 2022 my wife and I moved across the country.
-She liked playing a road trip game called Counting Cows.
-I decided to make a web app to help us keep score during our game.
+She liked playing a road trip game called Counting Cows so I decided to make a web app to help us keep score during our game.

 **Link to project:** [counting-cows.herokuapp.com](https://counting-cows.herokuapp.com/)